 It’s not meant to be that way.
 We can do better.

-In this blog I distill some of my thoughts and experiences from the tech industry and literature, with the intent to motivate and inspire both new and seasoned techies to actively plan and manage their professional life, reinforce both their technical and soft skills, and help them become the best version of themselves.
+In this blog I distill some of my thoughts and experiences from the tech industry and literature, with the intent to motivate and inspire both new and seasoned technology professionals to actively plan and manage their career, reinforce both their technical and soft skills, and help them towards becoming the best version of themselves.

 During the last few years I’ve been mostly working with distributed systems, Microservices, Event Sourcing, Domain Driven Design, and architectural patterns for the cloud, mostly around resiliency, scalability and testing.
 Lately, I’ve been exploring functional programming with F# and Scala, and have been working towards combining the best of both worlds (OOP & FP), while embracing the DevOps culture.

 Speaking and Workshops